vcolavin/vplate/README.md

 # vplate
 CSS styles I find myself using often.
-Mobile-first, responsive, namespaced, hopefully minimal.
+Mobile-first, responsive, namespaced, attemps to be minimal, and modular.

 Even if I don't use this actual code for new projects, it's certainly a useful reference.